-The fourth Sunday of Advent is a semi-double Sunday of the second class and its liturgical colour is violet.
+The fourth Sunday of Advent is a semi-double Sunday of the second class and its liturgical colour, from Mattins this year, is violet.
 The Gospel pericopes from St. Luke concern the preaching of St. John the Baptist preaching the baptism of repentance by the Jordan and the reference to Isaias "Prepare ye the way of the LORD: make straight His paths: every valley shall be filled: and every mountain and hill shall be brought low, and the crooked shall be made straight, and the rough ways plain: and all flesh shall see the salvation of God."

 At Mattins the invitatory is Prope est jam Dominus * Venite adoremus and the Office hymn is Verbum supernum prodiens.
 In the first nocturn the lessons are taken, as usual in Advent, from Isaias.
 In the second nocturn the lessons are again taken from St. Leo's sermon on the fast of the tenth month.
 The homily in the third nocturn is from the twentieth homily of St. Gregory on St. Luke's Gospel.
 A ninth responsory, Intuemini, quantus sit iste, is sung in place of the Te Deum.
 At Lauds the antiphons proper to the Sunday, Canite tuba etc., are sung with the Dominical psalms.
 The Office hymn is En clara vox.
 The Suffrage is omitted in Advent.